 43. St Michael Paternoster Royal

 St Michael Paternoster Royal is one of Wren’s later churches (1714-17), with a charming, three-tiered spire.
 Richard Whittington, Mayor of London, who lived next door and paid for the church to be rebuilt in 1409, was buried in the pre-Wren church.
-The ‘Royal’ of the church’s name comes not from any connection with royalty, but from fact that the wine merchants who once populated this area of London did a lot of trade with the vineyards of La Réole in Bordeaux.
+The ‘Royal’ of the church’s name comes not from any connection with royalty but from the wine merchants who once populated this area of London made a lot of trade with the vineyards of La Réole in Bordeaux.